call for papers

 Important Dates

-Dates in 2024
+Dates in 2025

 Submission of abstracts

-Notification of authors
+Notification of acceptance for authors

-EMLC Conference 2024 in Grenoble, France
+EMLC Conference 2025 in Dresden, Germany

 Submission of manuscripts to SPIE